 6. Nurture Leads into Sales Opportunities

-When you get a lead, the real work starts.
-Setting up an email follow-up that contains the free offer is the best way to start the conversation.
-It shows your new lead that you follow through on what you promise right from the first conversation.
-Also, take this time to talk to them about your brand and what else you can offer.
-Make sure that your email is strategic and timed.
-Following and researching the best practices translates into dollar payoff after you learn how to run an inbound marketing campaign effectively.
+Once you get a lead, the real work starts.
+Setting up an email follow-up campaign that contains a free offer is the best way to start the conversation.
+It shows your new lead that you follow through on what you promise right from the start.
+In this first email, you can also take this time to talk about your brand and what else you can offer your potential customer.
+Make sure that your email is strategic and well-timed.
+Following and researching best email practices will translate into better financial payoff as you learn how to run an inbound marketing campaign effectively.

-Next, having a set of emails sent via email automation.
-Email automation is a great way to keep you top of mind for your lead.
+You’ll want to have a set of emails sent via email automation.
+Email automation is a great way to keep your brand on the radar of your potential customer.
 These should be emails that you told them that you would send.
-Meaning, you should make sure you inform them of what they will be getting when they convert on your website and then follow through.
+This means you should make sure you inform them of what they will be getting when they convert on your website.

 “For all of my blogs, search has been my #1 source of lead generation, but email has provided me with a lead nurturing tactic to target those groups.”
 (Neil Patel from How to Nurture Organic Leads)